csci104/site/_includes/writeups/rushhour.md

   ......
   ......
   ```
   - You will need to implement an `operator<()` to compare `this` board and another.
 This will allow you to use `Board`s as keys in a set or map to determine uniqueness.
 How you decide to compare boards is your choice though you can consider converting the boards to some kind of string and utilize its comparison operators.
   - We have proivded `operator<<` (`ostream` operator) to output the board to any ostream in a 2D text format.
-  - You will need to complete an `undoLastMove()` function to restore the previous state of the `Board`
+  - You will need to complete an `undoLastMove()` function to restore the previous state of the `Board`.
+Follow the documentation in the `board.h` header file.
   - Other functions which you can see in the provided code.

 2. **Move class**